trukazz/three-tier-aws-webapp-terraform/README.md

-# highly-available-aws-webapp-terraform
-A highly available AWS web application deployed with Terraform.
-Includes VPC, ALB, Auto Scaling Group, Launch Template, and RDS MySQL.
-Focused on learning real cloud debugging and infrastructure patterns.
+Highly Available AWS Web Application with Terraform.

+This project deploys a production‑style, highly available web application on AWS using Terraform.
+It includes:

+  * A custom VPC

+  * Public and private subnets across two Availability Zones

+  * An Application Load Balancer (ALB)

+  * An Auto Scaling Group (ASG) with a Launch Template

+  * Amazon RDS (MySQL)

+  * User data automation for EC2 instances

+  * Multi‑AZ high availability

+  The goal of this project was to learn how real cloud infrastructure is built, deployed, and debugged.